rodrigobastosv/jobsity_chalenge/README.md

 - Search for Shows
 - Shows Details (with episodes)
 - People Search
+- Infinite ListView with pagination on the shows and people searchs
 - App Icon
 - App SplashScreen
+- Animations with Lottie
+- CI, tests and code coverage

 # Infomration
 - The app is using flutter_bloc for state management, more precisely the state management is done using cubit's